ZMBT Expressions¶

 It may also be helpful to view this form from an OOP perspective, considering it as

-a class method on eval-time argument object.
+a class method on evaluation-time argument object.
 E.g.,

 The Binary₃ form replaces the Binary₁ behavior for a small group of expressions that have the